wigy/chronicles_of_grunt/README.md

 ## Release History

+* 0.6.0 Rename tasks to be used without prefix and move all tasks to the same file.
 * 0.5.0 Add `build:dist` task.
 * 0.4.0 Add `build:index` task.
 * 0.3.0 Add `build:info` and `build:verify` tasks.